iamtom/drawing/README.txt

 This app is intended as a practice project for myself.

+5th March 2014:
+- Lines now draw from where the mouse pointer actually is.
+- Made a simple UI.
+- Can now click buttons to change colours.

 4th March 2014 (20:34):
 - Lines drawn are now smoother.
 This is because of using paths instead of rectangles.